 We believe this is a real benefit brought by the project: for climate action to be effective, first, everyone needs to understand what is being done and why.
 That’s the first step toward residents’ buy-in.
 There’s a further advantage to having more people fully up to speed with the council’s progress towards achieving net zero: as the net widens, you’ll have access to more people with skills, experience, capacity or ideas worth sharing.

-If you are interested in finding out more about your council’s score and analysis on how you could improve, please contact us at declare@climateemergency.uk.
-We can also provide tailored advice, training and support on how your council can improve their climate action (for a fee).
+If you are interested in finding out more about your council’s score and analysis on how you could improve, please contact us.
+We can provide further (for a fee) advice on how a council can improve their climate action.
+Contact us at declare@climateemergency.uk